publicdocs/uscode/assets/md/titles/usc47/us/usc/t47/ch5/schVI/m__us_usc_t47_s614.md

     All moneys deposited into the accounts of the Fund shall be used solely for—

-        (1) the making of loans, investments, or other extensions of credits to eligible small businesses in accordance with subsection (f) of this section;
+        (1) the making of loans, investments, or other extensions of credits to eligible small businesses in accordance with subsection (f);

         (2) the provision of financial advice to eligible small businesses;